microcks/microcks/install/kubernetes/README.md

 To install a Kafka message broker during its deployment, Microcks relies on [Strimzi Operator](https://strimzi.io) and will try to create such custom resources such as `Kafka` and `KafkaTopic`.
 When using this configuration, you will thus need to install Strimzi Operator cluster-wide or on targeted namespace.

-Here's some commands below on how to do that onto a Minikube instance:
+Here are some commands below on how to do that onto a Minikube instance:

 ```console
 $ helm repo add strimzi https://strimzi.io/charts/